liam-paris-goddard/next-privacy-site/content/home-page/how-we-collect.md

 ---
-title: How We Collect, Retain, And Share Your Personal Information
+heading: "How We Collect, Retain, And Share Your Personal Information"
 order: 2
 ---
 We process Personal Information from your use of our Website or Services when you: